gvwilson/thirdbit/src/fiction/bear/index.md

 "They'll just want money, or to be left alone," he went on at Noxy's surprised look.
 "If Bortje and her lot are involved, well, that will be more complicated.
 And if this is the Consul's work, 'complicated' won't even *start* to describe it."

-"What about Learned Shudarga?"
-Noxy asked.

-"Oh no, I can't imagine…"
-The troll paused for a moment and then let out a sigh.
-"Actually, I *can* imagine,
-I just don't want to."
 He tugged his lower lip for a moment, then put his hands back down at his sides in embarrassment.
 "I just hope the princess is all right.